-The Tampa, Clearwater, Boca Grande areas of Florida are some of the best areas in the world for tarpon fishing.
+The Tampa, Clearwater, and Boca Grande areas of Florida are some of the best areas in the world for tarpon fishing.
 Tarpon are one of the largest gamefish that roam the shallow flats.
-The fish (also known as the “silver king”) are one of the most powerful fish, pound for pound, in the world.
+The fish (also known as the “silverking”) are one of the most powerful fish, pound for pound, in the world.

-We catch these mighty silver kings on tarpon fishing charters in several different areas along the West Coast.
+We catch these mighty silverkings on tarpon fishing charters in Boca Grande and several different areas along the West Coast.
 The large tarpon show up in the mouth of Tampa Bay in March.
 These fish move throughout Tampa Bay all summer long, leaving sometime in October.
 On our charters, we catch these fish several different ways.
 These techniques include sight fishing with artificial lures to live bait fishing with threadfins and blue crabs.

 In 1898 Edward Hofe , a noted fishing reel manufacturer, caught a 210 pound tarpon in southwest Florida.
 He proved that very large tarpon could indeed be caught.
 The tarpon fever became an epidemic and it appears that there is no cure in sight.

-Now over 100 years later, fisherman still flock to the well known areas where tarpon congregate on a seasonal basis.
+For the past 100 years, fisherman flock to the well known areas where tarpon congregate on a seasonal basis.
 Fisherman still want to experience the unique thrill tarpon provide.
 Tarpon fishing has turned into an obsession with anglers who plan their whole year’s schedule around the tarpon season and tarpon runs.

-It is easy to see why tarpon fishing is so addictive.
+It is easy to see why tarpon fishing in Florida is so addictive.
 Tarpon grow very large and are plentiful.
-Tarpon take a wide variety of baits, lures and flies.
-The fight of a hooked tarpon is one truly awesome experience in the world of sport fishing.
+They also take a wide variety of baits, lures and flies.
+The fight of a hooked tarpon is a truly awesome experience in the world of sport fishing.